-- General education curriculum.
+- Functional achievement and performance.
+Gains made by a student which include programming in community living, reading, communication, self-care, social skills, domestic maintenance, recreation, employment or vocational skills.
+Also called independent living skills. - Functional behavioral assessment (FBA).
+A systematic process for defining problem behavior and gathering medical, environmental, social, and instructional information that can be used to hypothesize about the function of student behavior. - General education curriculum.
 The curriculum that is designed for all students, usually consisting of a common core of subjects and curriculum areas adopted by a district that are aligned to the Idaho Achievement Standards or district standards.
 The general education curriculum is defined by either the Idaho Achievement Standards or the district content standards if they are as rigorous. - General education interventions.
 Educational interventions designed to address the students using the core and supplemental interventions.
 Such interventions may include whole-school approaches, scientifically based programs, and positive behavior supports, including accommodations and instructional interventions conducted in the general education environment.
 These interventions may also include professional development for teachers and other staff to enable such personnel to deliver scientifically based literacy instruction and/or instruction on the use of adaptive and instructional software. - Goal.
 A measurable statement of desired progress.
 In an IEP, annual goals must include academic and functional goals designed to meet a child's needs that result from his or her disability, enable the child to be involved in and make progress in the general curriculum, and meet the child's other educational needs that result from the child's disability. - Graduation.
-The point in time when a student meets the district and State requirements for receipt of a regular high school diploma. - Guardianship.
+The point in time when a student meets the district and State requirements for receipt of an Idaho high school diploma. - Guardianship.
 A judicial determination under which a competent adult has the legal right and duty to deal with problems, make decisions, and give consent for an adult with a disability (at least eighteen (18) years of age) who cannot act on his or her own behalf.
-The court will specify the nature and scope of the guardian's authority. - Health services.
-See "School health services." - High school.
+The court will specify the nature and scope of the guardian's authority.

+Health services.
+See "School health services."

+- High school.
 Idaho Statute 33-119 defines secondary school as grades seven (7) through twelve (12) inclusive of any combination thereof.
 See "secondary school." - Homebound student.
-A student whose IEP team determines the child's home is the least restrictive environment. - Homeless children and youth.
-Children and youth who lack a fixed, regular, and adequate nighttime residence as defined in the McKinney-Vento Homeless Assistance Act. - Homeschool.
-An education program delivered by parents who have decided to provide instruction in the home and not in a public or private school.
-A homeschool is a nonpublic school, but is not considered a private school.
-A virtual public school is not a homeschool.
+A student whose IEP team determines the child's home is the least restrictive environment.